 The Wichita Project is a longitudinal observational study of one grouping of specialty group homes designed to provide long-term community based care and supports for adults with intellectual disability affected by dementia.
 The homes were purpose built a cluster arrangement and sited within a residential neighborhood in Wichita, Kansas.
 There were three homes, each providing a place to live for five adults.

-Begun in 2011, the Project continues through today.
-Fifteen adults with dementia made up the first group, along with 15 adults without dementia living within the community.
-Fifteen other adults without dementia were included for comparison purposes.
+Begun in 2011, the Wichita Project continues through today.
+Fifteen adults with dementia made up the first group, along with 15 adults without dementia living within the community (included for comparison purposes).

 The study was undertaken to observe the long-term gains from such group home living and to be able to describe the effects of dementia on the adults at the homes.

-Since 2010, eight of the original residents - termed the 'legacy residents' - have died and eight other adults with dementia have joined the study.
-All told, 23 adults have profited from living in the homes and their stories are included in this study.
+Since 2010, nine of the original residents - termed the 'legacy residents' - have died and eight other adults with dementia have joined the study.
+All told, 31 adults have profited from living in the homes and their stories are included in this study.